This piece is almost identical with today’s Spectator Health article.

 Manufactured doubt is a potent weapon of the alternative medicine industry.
 It’s the same tactic as was used by the tobacco industry.
 You scrape together a few lousy papers like this one and use them to pretend that there’s a controversy.
 For years the tobacco industry used this tactic to try to persuade people that cigarettes didn’t give you cancer, and that nicotine wasn’t addictive.
 The main stream media obligingly invite the representatives of the industry who convey to the reader/listener that there is a controversy, when there isn’t.

 Acupuncture is no longer controversial.
 It just doesn’t work -see Acupuncture is a theatrical placebo: the end of a myth.
 Try to imagine a pill that had been subjected to well over 3000 trials without anyone producing convincing evidence for a clinically useful effect.
 It would have been abandoned years ago.
 But by manufacturing doubt, the acupuncture industry has managed to keep its product in the news.
-Every paper on the subject ends with the words "more research is need".
+Every paper on the subject ends with the words "more research is needed".
 No it isn’t.

-Acupuncture is pre-scientific idea that was moribund everywhere, even in China. until it was revived by Mao Zedong as part of the appalling Great Proletarian Revolution.
+Acupuncture is pre-scientific idea that was moribund everywhere, even in China, until it was revived by Mao Zedong as part of the appalling Great Proletarian Revolution.
 Now it is big business in China, and 100 percent of the clinical trials that come from China are positive.

 if you believe them, you’ll truly believe anything.